-Sanjiv Gupta joined GM in 2003, working in critical roles in automotive financing, business planning, corporate finance and treasury, and decision support in the U.S. and Canada.
-Among his key positions were director of North America financial planning and analysis, and director of U.S. sales operations finance.
+Gupta joined GM in 2003, working in critical roles in automotive financing, business planning, corporate finance and treasury, and decision support in the U.S. and Canada.
+Among his key roles were director of North America financial planning and analysis, and director of U.S. sales operations finance.
 Gupta was appointed CFO of GM India in 2016.
-He has an MBA from Ivey Business School in Canada and a bachelor’s degree in industrial engineering from Thapar University in India.
+He has an MBA from Ivey Business School in Canada and a Bachelor of Engineering degree in industrial engineering from Thapar University in India.

 President, Managing Director, General Motors de Mexico

-Ernesto Hernandez is responsible for GM’s operations in Mexico, Central America, and the Caribbean.
-GM de Mexico is headquartered in Mexico City and has administrative, manufacturing, and warehousing facilities in the states of Mexico, Coahuila, Guanajuato, and San Luis Potosi.
-Hernandez became the first Mexican to serve in this role.
-Prior to that, he was the GM de Mexico vice president and executive director for vehicle sales, service, and marketing.
+Hernandez is responsible for GM’s operations in Mexico, Central America, and the Caribbean.
+GM de Mexico is headquartered in Mexico City and has administrative, manufacturing, and warehousing facilities in the states of Mexico, Coahuila, Guanajuato, and San Luis.
+Hernandez became the first Mexican to serve in this role in the 83 years GM has been in the country.
+Prior to that, he was the GM de Mexico VP and executive director for vehicle sales, service, and marketing.
 He began his career in 1980, in product engineering.

 President, CEO, GM Korea

-Kaher Kazem began his career with GM in 1995 at GM Holden in Australia, where he was a senior engineer.
-Later, he held several leadership positions in GM Holden.
-He became VP of manufacturing and quality for GM Thailand/ASEAN in 2009, and was appointed president and managing director of GM Uzbekistan in 2012.
-He later became the president and managing director for GM India before assuming his current role.
-He has a bachelor’s in electrical engineering from the University of Adelaide, and an MBA from La Trobe University.
+Kazem began his career with GM in 1995 at GM Holden in Australia as a senior engineer, and later held several leadership positions there.
+He became VP of manufacturing and quality for GM Thailand/ASEAN in 2009.
+He was appointed president and managing director of GM Uzbekistan in 2012.
+Kazem later became the president and managing director of GM India before assuming his current role.
+He has a bachelor’s degree from the University of Adelaide and an MBA from La Trobe University.

-Hector Villarreal began his career at GM de Mexico in 1990 and served as a manufacturing project engineer.
+Villarreal began his career at GM de Mexico in 1990 as a manufacturing project engineer at the Ramos Arizpe assembly complex.
 Since then, he has held various positions in Mexico and the U.S., including manufacturing planning manager, industrial engineering director, and vehicle line director.
-He was planning and program management director at GM de Mexico, and VP of planning and program management at GM Korea.
-Villarreal has degrees in mechanical and industrial engineering from Instituto Tecnologico y de Estudios Superiores de Monterrey in Mexico.
+He served as planning and program management director at GM de Mexico and VP of planning and program management at GM Korea.
+Villarreal has degrees from the Instituto Tecnologico y de Estudios Superiores de Monterrey.

 Vice President, Global Connected Customer Experience

-Santiago Chamorro, the former president of GM do Brazil, is responsible for the company’s global connectivity activities.
-He reports directly to Chairman and CEO Mary Barra.
+Chamorro, the former president of GM Brazil, is responsible for the company’s global connectivity activities and reports directly to Chairman and CEO Mary Barra.
 Chamorro restructured GM Brazil, resulting in greater competitiveness and the growth of the Chevrolet brand.
-He also led the launch of the OnStar and Maven platforms in Brazil.
-Chamorro is an economist at the University of the Andes in Bogota.
-Since joining GM in 1993, he has served in various assignments in Colombia, Chile, Brazil, and the U.S.
+He also led the launch of the OnStar and Maven car-sharing platforms in Brazil, to try and strengthen GM’s leadership in connectivity and urban mobility.
+Since joining GM in 1993, Santiago has served in Colombia, Chile, Brazil, and the U.S.

 Vice President, GM Business Intelligence Group

-Cathy Clegg has been instrumental in driving positive cultural change, forming strong union-management partnerships, leading critical negotiations, and advancing GM’s global manufacturing system.
-As VP, GM Business Intelligence Group, she will apply her deep manufacturing and labor experience and collaborative approach to lead this newly formed public policy unit.
-Her previous key assignments included VP, North America manufacturing and labor relations, and VP, global manufacturing engineering.
+Clegg has been instrumental in driving positive cultural change, forming strong union-management partnerships, leading labor negotiations, and advancing GM’s global manufacturing system.
+In her current position, Clegg applies her deep manufacturing and automotive experience and collaborative approach to align and support business priorities with policy strategy and engagement.
+Her most recent assignment was vice president, North America manufacturing and labor relations.

 Vice President, Global Workplace Safety